Report on genital studies of European Clausiliidae for taxonomic and phylogenetic work

 I. General remarks, Material and methods

 Like in other stylommatophoran families the genitalia of the species of Clausiliidae,especially the copulatory organs, are of high taxonomic importance and thus of interest for phylogenetic studies.
-Therefore, for a book on European Clausiliidae I studied the genitalia of 302 species of all subfamilies by describing and measuring the 487 preparations, which I had made from alcohol material of these species (1-2, in part more specimens prepared).
+Therefore, for a book on European Clausiliidae I studied the genitalia of about 330 species of all subfamilies by describing and measuring about 550 preparations, which I had made from alcohol material of these species (1-2, in part more specimens prepared).
 The material used and the preparations are stored in the Staatliches Museum für Naturkunde Stuttgart (SMNS) and the Forschungsinstitut Senckenberg Frankfurt am Main (SMF).

 In this article my former papers on genital morphology are cited by the publication years.